shadabshaukat/ssh-key-converter/README.md

 The script requires puttygen which is part of the putty-tools package on most Linux distributions.
 On macOS, it can be installed via Homebrew.

+- On Debian/Ubuntu systems, install with: sudo apt-get install putty-tools
+- On RHEL/CentOS systems, install with: sudo yum install putty
+- On macOS, install with: brew install putty

 This script should work on any Unix-like system with bash and puttygen installed.